freelawproject/free.law/content/welcoming-ansel-halliburton-to-our-board.md

 Date: 2017-10-11 10:00
 Author: The Board
 Tags: Announcements, Board of Directors
-Status: Draft

-Today we're proud to announce that Ansel Halliburton has joined the Free Law Project Board of Directors.
+Today we're proud to announce that Ansel Halliburton has joined the [Free Law Project Board of Directors][team].
 Ansel has already been contributing to Free Law Project for several years, and his experience as both a practicing lawyer and legal technologist will help steer us into the future.

 <div class="left-image">
     <a href="https://www.krinternetlaw.com/attorneys/ansel-halliburton-profile">